VAMSApp/onair-discordbot/README.md

 ## Bot Commands

 ### Airport (/airport :icao)
-provides details of a given airport code.
+Provides details of a given airport code.
 In the future will provide the list of planned Arrival and Departure jobs

-### Params
+#### Params
 | Name | Desc | Default |
 | --- | --- | --- |
 | page | Page # to show | 1 |